jryans/debug-info-issues/Git/get-builtin/coverage.md

 This example tests support for:

-* Stable pointer deref expressions when storing values
+* Stable logging for concrete pointer deref expressions

 Results appear to be correct as of tool 96cffc10